Russian toys, also known as the Moscow Toy Terrier or Russkiy Toy, are dogs that originated in Russia but have been bred for centuries worldwide.

 Russkiy Toys are not easily intimidated and usually do well with training, even if they are new to owning a pet.
 Unlike most larger breeds of similar stature, Russkiys are not lapdogs and like to keep busy and run outside whenever possible.

 Despite their small size, they are still athletic and enjoy running around, jumping over things, chasing toys, and doing tricks.
-They are great with kids, and other pets and are generally pretty calm and laid back.
+They are great with kids and pets and are generally calm and laid back.

 Needs